 Closest MRT stop: City Hall

-Of course, I would add this, but if you’re a history buff or a lover of famous drinks, a first trip to Singapore wouldn’t be complete with tasting its most famous drink.
+Of course, I would add this, but if you’re a history buff or a lover of famous drinks, a first trip to Singapore wouldn’t be complete without tasting its most famous drink.

 Raffles Hotel is one of the most famous hotels in the world and it was built in 1887 with only 10 rooms.
 In its entire existence, it has only undergone 2 restorations.